ethsana/sana-docs/docs/access-the-sana/keep-your-data-alive.md

 ### Calculating the Depth and Amount of Your Batch of Stamps

-*Postage Stamps* are a brand new feature addition to Swarm, and it's early days in the conception of how to get the best out of the stamp batches.
+*Postage Stamps* are a brand new feature addition to Sana, and it's early days in the conception of how to get the best out of the stamp batches.

 Right now, the easiest way to start uploading content, is to buy a large enough batch so that it is incredibly unlikely you will end up with too many *chunks* falling into the same *bucket*.

-The *amount* you specify will determine the amount of time your chunks live in the swarm.
+The *amount* you specify will determine the amount of time your chunks live in the sana.
 Because pricing is variable, it is not possible to predict with accuracy exactly when your chunks will run out of balance, however, it can be estimated based on the *current price* and the *remaining batch balance*.

 For now, we suggest you specify depth 20 and amount 10000000 for your batches.
-This should be ample to upload quite some data, and to keep your files in the swarm for the forseeable future.
+This should be ample to upload quite some data, and to keep your files in the sana for the forseeable future.

 :::warning
 When you purchase a batch of stamps, you agree to burn BZZ.
 Although your 'balance' slowly decrements as time goes on, there is no way to withdraw BZZ from a batch.
-This is an outcome of Swarm's decentralised design, to read more about how the swarm fits toXDAIer, read <a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> .
+This is an outcome of Sana's decentralised design, to read more about how the sana fits toXDAIer, read <a href="/the-book-of-sana.pdf" target="_blank" rel="noopener noreferrer">The Book of Sana</a> .
 :::

 ```bash